sebw/blog-old.wains.be/2017/2017-02-23-poor-performances-spice-qxl.md

-# Poor performances with Spice and QXL
+# Poor performances with Spice and QXL and mouse in KVM

 We entered the 21st century at work and got new workstations.

-I decided to install Redhat Enterprise 7 as a virtualization host, running my usual Linux Mint LMDE as guest.
+I decided to install Red Hat Enterprise 7 as a virtualization host, running my usual Linux Mint LMDE as guest.

 I use virt-manager to connect to the guest over Spice.